swimmingly/yodrew.github.io/_pages/paper.md

 Thus I now seek a separate, finished building, preferably with a bathroom.
 I would need as much as a week to prepare it before heading in for 14 days.

-If anyone has or knows of a such a finished building; or has any other thoughts, please [let me know](#about/).
+If anyone has or knows of a such a finished building; or has any other thoughts, please [let me know](/about/).
 I can travel.

-### new page - psychosis {#new-page-psychosis}
+### new page - psychosis

 2009/03

-I just wrote a new page, [psychosis](#darkness-conjecture/psychosis/).
+I just wrote a new page, [psychosis](/darkness-conjecture/psychosis/).
 It describes the insight I had on Christmas, 2008 which led to the darkness conjecture.

-### new page - four darkness experiences {#new-page-four-darkness-experiences}
+### new page - four darkness experiences

 2009/03

-I made a new page about my [four darkness experiences](#reports/four-darkness-experiences/).
+I made a new page about my [four darkness experiences](/reports/four-darkness-experiences/).

-### midwest-bound {#midwest-bound}
+### midwest-bound

 2009/04

 I have decided that the darkness retreat must be embedded in a life that already works well in other ways.
-So I am going to the midwest next week to stay at the [Possibility Alliance](http://planetsave.com/blog/2008/10/01/radical-simplicity-living-car-free-petroleum-free-and-electricity-free-at-the-possibility-alliance/), which I have [mentioned before](#blog/2009/02/its-not-mine-alone/).
+So I am going to the midwest next week to stay at the [Possibility Alliance](http://planetsave.com/blog/2008/10/01/radical-simplicity-living-car-free-petroleum-free-and-electricity-free-at-the-possibility-alliance/), which I have [mentioned before](/blog/2009/02/its-not-mine-alone/).
 After languishing in Eugene for six weeks following my first failed attempt at a long darkness retreat, and exploring options here in Seattle for a month, it is clear my own happiness must become a priority.
 I cannot wait until the completion of a darkness retreat.
 And I cannot hope that anyone will really understand this before I complete one.

 I really appreciate the comments and support various people have given me since I stumbled out of the darkness in February.
 Boy, what a strange couple of months it has been!